-Celiac disease (also known as coeliac disease or celiac sprue) is the name of a condition in which the body’s own immune system reacts to gluten, a protein found in many common foods such as cereal, bread, and pasta.
+Celiac disease (also known as coeliac disease or celiac sprue) is the name of a condition in which the body’s own immune system overreacts to gluten, a protein found in many common carbohydrate foods made out of wheat such as cereal, bread, and pasta.

 How does celiac disease affect the body?

 Over time, this immune reaction to gluten damages the small intestine, where most nutrients are absorbed into the body.
 Eventually the body becomes malnourished no matter how much food is eaten, because the body can no longer absorb enough of the nutrients in the food.

 The symptoms of celiac disease can be very different from person to person.
 The disease affects the digestive system as well as other body systems that you might not expect.
 The most common gastrointestinal (digestive) symptoms of celiac disease are weight loss and diarrhea, but can also include:

 - Unusual stool (ex. pale, greasy bowel movements)

 - Iron-deficiency anemia (low blood cell count due to low iron)

 - Tingling and numbness in hands and feet